caseif/Argus/README.md

 as many of its features in-house as possible, with a couple of notable exceptions:

 **Windowing/input polling:** For the moment, Argus uses GLFW for OS-level "grunt" work including window and input management.
-These tasks are highly OS-specific and thus would be somewhat tedious to implement, so I would rather avoid dedicating any time towards it (if ever) until the project is in a more complete state.
+These tasks are highly OS-specific and thus would be somewhat tedious to maintain, so I would rather avoid dedicating any time towards it at least until the project is in a more complete state.

 **File format support:** The remaining dependencies are devoted to parsing file/data formats including PNG, JSON, and DEFLATE data.
 I am not especially interested in this sort of task and do not see much educational value in it, and